 - Why the firm believes that the proposed new business or product is similar in scope or nature to their existing business;

 - The anticipated impact the change will have to the firm's supervisory structure;

 - Any impact the proposed change will have to the firm's capital or liquidity;

 - The nature and scope of updates required to written supervisory procedures, systems and firm operations;

 - Any recent disciplinary matters that relate to the proposed activities as well as how the firm's overall regulatory history may impact the ability of the firm to effectively conduct the activity; and

 - Any relevant documentation to support the proposal.

-For all Materiality Consultations (voluntary or mandatory), once the request is filed via Firm Gateway, the matter is assigned to a MAP examiner who will review the filing with the firm and may consult with the firm’s FINRA assigned Regulatory Coordinator (and other internal experts as needed).
+For all Materiality Consultations (voluntary or mandatory), once the request is filed via Firm Gateway the matter is assigned to a MAP examiner who will review the filing with the firm and may consult with the firm’s FINRA assigned Risk Monitoring Analyst and other internal experts as needed.
 Staff will issue a communication to the firm at the completion of the process.

-Unlike other matters, Materiality Consultations are not formal applications and as such there are no formal timeframes associated with them.
-However, the MAP Group works with the firm and assigned surveillance staff to ensure the request is reviewed as quickly and efficiently as possible.
+Unlike other matters, Materiality Consultations are not formal applications and as such there is no established timeframe.
+However, the MAP Group works with the firm and assigned risk monitoring staff to ensure the request is reviewed as quickly and efficiently as possible.

 There is no fee associated with filing a materiality consultation.